By: MICHELLE SIMON

 On Tuesday, May 21, 2019, the National Weather Service – NWS reported a series of low-topped supercell thunderstorms that resulted in at least six tornadoes across northeastern Kansas including two that impacted the Prairie Band Potawatomi community.

-Six minutes later, at 6:38 p.m. another tornado was established just outside the eastern edge of the reservation, forming near Mayetta, Kansas where several PBPN members reside and traveled north until 7 p.m.
+Six minutes later, at 6:38 p.m. another tornado was established just outside the eastern edge of the common land, forming near Mayetta, Kansas where several PBPN members reside and traveled north until 7 p.m.
 This tornado was rated as an EF-2 (considerable) with estimated winds of 115 mph and an intermittent path length of 17.18 miles.
 Several structures and trees were severely impacted.

 The Potawatomi Tribal Fire Department staff was on hand to track the storms and opened the fire department for those seeking shelter.
 Both the Federal Emergency Management Agency – FEMA and NWS recommend not leaving a wood frame or brick home to seek better shelter as most injuries occur from flying debris.
-Cluster houses and elder housing units on the reservation are wood frame or brick homes equipped with basements or reinforced shelter areas.
+Cluster houses and elder housing units on the common land are wood frame or brick homes equipped with basements or reinforced shelter areas.

 If you happen to be at Prairie People’s Park, none of the structures in the park are considered suitable for shelter.
 Prairie Band Casino and Resort, located approximately 3 miles east of the park at 12305 150 Road, is the designated shelter for park visitors.
 RVs, campers, cars and tents can be deadly in a severe storm.
 As the very last resort, it is better to shelter in place in a car rather than a RV, camper or tent.